 by Mike Ratliff

-Put on then, as God’s chosen ones, holy and beloved, compassion, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
-And above all these put on love, which binds everything together in perfect harmony.
-And let the peace of Christ rule in your hearts, to which indeed you were called in one body.
-And be thankful.
-Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.
-And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.(Colossians 3:12-17)
+12 So, as the elect of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness, and patience; 13 bearing with one another, and graciously forgiving each other, whoever has a complaint against anyone, just as the Lord graciously forgave you, so also should you.
+14 Above all these things put on love, which is the perfect bond of unity.
+15 And let the peace of Christ rule in your hearts, to which indeed you were called in one body, and be thankful.
+16 Let the word of Christ dwell in you richly, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with gratefulness in your hearts to God.
+17 And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.
+Colossians 3:12-17 (LSB)

 Before I became a Christian, I was a Christian in name only.
 In other words, I was a religious Christian instead of a genuine Christian.
 I went to Church.
 I tried to be good.
 I was supremely unsuccessful at both being good, and being a good Christian.
 I thought that someday I would start to like church and get good at it.
 I simply thought that good Christians tired harder than the rest of us.
 Then God saved me.